-Our team of specialized staff believe that informed patients are better equipped to make the best decisions regarding their health and ocular needs.
-We recommend these follow web sites for your reference (will be redirecting your browser other sites).
+Our team of specialized eye care staff believe that informed patients are better equipped to make the best decisions regarding their health and ocular needs.
+We recommend these follow web sites for your reference.
+You will be redirected to these websites.

 Get Eye Smart (Eye diseases and information)